Fatema-Abdulla/hangman-game/README.md

 ***
 #### ***Description***

-The Hangman game includes different words from the names of fruits, animals, and countries.
-Each player has a chance to guess the words by selecting the correct letters within one minute for each round.
-Correctly guessing the words increases your scores, but failing to do so will result in a loss.
+The Hangman game features a wide variety of words from multiple categories, offering a more diverse and exciting challenge.
+Players can choose between Easy and Hard modes.
+In Easy mode, the player has 4 minutes and 8 hints, while in Hard mode, the player is given 1 minute and 30 seconds with only 5 hints available.
 ***
 #### ***Technologies Used***